 Founder / Executive Director

 Torri has struggled with depression and addiction since she was 14 years old.
 She has attempted suicide multiple times in her life, as an adolescent and as an adult.

 Even through her struggles, Torri managed to graduate from UCSB at the top of her class with a major in History and a minor in International Relations, Magna Cum Laude.
 She then became a successful entrepreneur, 1st in the Real Estate and Mortgage Industry then in the Wellness Industry.

 After college, she spent years battling a horrible eating disorder, alcoholism, addiction, depression and gender identity issues.
 At one point she was even homeless living out of her car as a result of her depression and addiction.

 These last few years she’s worked hard to put her life back together.
 Her career in the health and wellness field has given her purpose.
-She wants to pay forward the gift of life that has so freely been given to her.
-It’s time to expand her scope and take her efforts worldwide to end the stigma associated with mental illness and addiction.
+She wants to expand her scope and take her efforts worldwide to end the stigma associated with mental illness and addiction.

 She’s been sober and abstinent from her eating disorder since 2010.
 This is the longest period in her life that she has been clean.
 It is through her personal road to recovery and acceptance that led her to form Tangible Movement.